 Afternoon stables includes all activities carried out in a professional racing yard such as, grooming, changing rugs, checking horses well-being, feeding, sweeping up.

-Accommodation will be available at RACE for the duration of this course.
+Accommodation will be available at RACE for the duration of this course on a subsidised basis.

-The next Exercise Rider Course is for 17 to 25 year olds and will run from Monday, 31st July to Friday, 25th August 2017.
+The next Exercise Rider Course is for 18 to 25 year olds and will run from Monday, 16th July to Friday, 31st of August 2018.

 To apply download an Application Form at the top of this page.

-The closing date for this course is Friday, 14th July, 2017.
+The closing date for this course is Friday, 8th of June, 2018.

 Suitability Assessments will take place before places will be offered on this course.